notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 If the position is selected (is included in the filter array), we will display it with a different color in the UI.

-When clicking on a position filter, we will check if we have to add it to the array, or remove it.
+When clicking on a position filter, we will check if we have to add it to the array or remove it.

 ```js
 // components/Filter.js